Hemayet-Chowdhury/WordLevel-LSTM-LM-CLF/README.md

 DataSet Link - Wikipedia dataset : https://drive.google.com/file/d/1MoyTCHL9zqt2UF_iU2k4z0i_AVvls0ry/view?usp=sharing

+(Replace paths of datasets with your own in order to replicate the work)

 This project trains an ASGD Weight Dropped LSTM Language Model on a Word Level.
 (We extend the wok on a subword level in another repo)

 Uses the 3 layer Deep Language Model instead of a single word embedding representation.